Update: Bylaw amendments advance to Public Hearing

-In line with our commitment to preserving our heritage, the City of Kelowna is conducting a review of the Abbott Street and Marshall Street Heritage Conservation Areas (HCA) Development Guidelines.
-These guidelines serve as a single component within our city's holistic approach to heritage preservation.
+In line with a commitment to preserving our heritage, the City of Kelowna is conducting a review of the Abbott Street and Marshall Street Heritage Conservation Areas (HCA) Development Guidelines.

-The Abbott Street and Marshall Street Heritage Conservation Areas hold unique significance in our city's history, and we invited input from the public to help shape their future
+The Abbott Street and Marshall Street Heritage Conservation Areas hold unique significance in our city's history, and the public was invited to provide input to help shape their future.

 Project Background